alpsteam/autonomous-labs/lab-3/lab-3.md

 ### What is Oracle APEX?

-[Oracle Application Express (APEX)](https://apex.oracle.com/) is a low-code development platform that enables you to build scalable, secure enterprise apps, with world-class features, that can be deployed anywhere.
+[Oracle Application Express (APEX)](https://apex.oracle.com/) is a low-code development platform that enables you to easily build enterprise apps, with world-class features, that can be deployed anywhere.

-**Build scalable, secure enterprise apps.
+> **Build scalable, secure enterprise apps.
 Fast.**

 Learning Oracle APEX is easy and it won't take long to pick up the basics.
 Check out the [learning section](https://apex.oracle.com/en/learn/) of APEX.
 For this lab, we don't require any prior experience with Oracle APEX.